 |ATLA Catholic Periodical and Literature Index

-The database covers aspects of the Catholic faith and lifestyle.
-The Catholic Periodical and Literature Index Online is the product of a partnership between ATLA and the Catholic Library Association.
-The database covers all aspects of the Catholic faith and lifestyle, and includes over 360,000 index citations of articles and reviews published in Roman Catholic periodicals, Papal documents, church promulgations, and books about the Catholic faith that are authored by Catholics and/or produced by Catholic publishers.
-Indexing for CPLI Online corresponds to the print version, The Catholic Periodical and Literature Index, published by the Catholic Library Association and covers content from over 200 periodicals.
+The ATLA Catholic Periodical and Literature Index (CPLI) Online is a database that covers all aspects of the Catholic faith and lifestyle.
+It includes over 360,000 index citations of articles and reviews published in Roman Catholic periodicals, Papal documents, church promulgations, and books about the Catholic faith that are authored by Catholics and/or produced by Catholic publishers.
+Published by the Catholic Library Association, indexing for CPLI Online corresponds to the print version and covers content from over 200 periodicals.
 Coverage in the database dates back to 1981.

 |ATLA Religion Database with ATLASerials